DaveTrost/dave-trost/README.md

 Another useful GIF tool was an online GIF editor at [EZGIF.com](https://ezgif.com/crop).

+## Responsive Aspects

+For mobile users, my goal is to never display a single component/section that overwhelms the screen.
+To this end, the Bio and ProjectCard components have abbreviated mobile views.
+The Bio is simply truncated for mobile users.
+The ProjectCard component has 2 view states - collapsed and expanded.
+When the user clicks on the card, they are toggled between these 2 views.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).